drekka/Alchemic/imports.md

 {{layout.swift}}
 Inside this method you use a variety of Swift functions to setup Alchemic.

+{{layout.swift}}
 *Note the usage of the '_' as the external parameter name in the method signature.
-This is important as it ensures that Alchemic's Objective-C runtime scanning code can see the method as `alchemic:`.
-Otherwise it would see it as `alchemicOf:` and not recognise it.*
+This is important as it ensures that Alchemic's Objective-C runtime scanning code can see the method as having the `alchemic:` signature.
+Otherwise it would see it as `alchemicOf:` and not execute it.*